 Diligence in covering trade plan ambiguity can help you to master the hard right edge of your charts.

 One of the simplest things you can start to do is to employ a mechanical trade management scheme.
 If you know where your entries/targets/stops are before you take your trade, there can be no mistake as to where you should have executed.

 The trouble with back-testing is that people frequently don’t know how to do it.
 They have a set of rules and assume that unless you’re a programming or math wiz, they’ll not be able to back-test properly.

 But this just isn’t the case.

 Of course there are a number of great pieces of back-testing software about, but all you really need is a way to record your theoretical trades.
-This could be done simply in an Excel spreadsheet or even better using the Ultimate Trade Analyzer (UTA) Excel spreadsheet – and the standard version is free.
+This could be done simply in an Excel spreadsheet or you the online service called Edgewonk:

 But the key to this and going back to the idea of ironing out trade plan ambiguity, is manually advancing your charts bar by bar and paper trading the setups as they appear.

 You’ll be making lots of decisions in a short space of time and you’ll see where the holes in your plan are before you attempt to trade it for real.
 Keep in mind that past performance does not always equal future trading results but often times, something that has worked in the past should work into the future.